Extraction and Analysis of Fictional Character Networks: A Survey

 \ccsdesc[500]{Computing methodologies~Network science} \ccsdesc[300]{Computing methodologies~Information extraction} \ccsdesc[300]{Information systems~Multimedia and multimodal retrieval} \ccsdesc[100]{General and reference~Surveys and overviews}

 \keywords{Information retrieval, Character network, Work of fiction, Narrative, Graph extraction, Graph analysis, Natural language processing, Multimedia processing, Image processing.}

 \textbf{Note :} This is a longer and slightly updated version of the official ACM CS article, including the supplementary material.
-In particular, it contains additional figures extracted from the surveyed articles, and Table~\ref{tab:ArticleList} has been completed with several bibliographic references.
+In particular, it contains additional figures extracted from the surveyed articles, and Table~\ref{tab:ArticleList} has been completed with a number of bibliographic references published after the original article.